-Let’s think pre-COVID times: You throw a party at your house.
+Let’s think back to pre-COVID times.
+You throw a party at your house.
 Lots of people show up.
 But if they all just sit there, not talking, or laughing, or connecting with each other, it really isn’t a great party.
 What makes it a success—and most memorable for guests—is engagement.
-It’s the same with social media: It doesn’t matter how many followers you have; the measure of social media success is an engaged audience, not merely a big one.
+It’s the same with social media.
+It doesn’t matter how many followers you have on social media.
+The measure of social media success is an engaged audience, not merely a big one.

-Use #hashtags.
 Did you realize that 7 out of 10 hashtags on Instagram are branded?
 According to an Omnicore study, posts with at least one hashtag average 12.6% more engagement—and they also reinforce brand awareness.
 By simply asking your customers to post about their recent purchase or experience and use a branded hashtag, you can extend your reach to their followers.
 The use of branded hashtags for specific campaigns and ads can also help you find user-generated content easier.
-With these, you can turn your loyal customers into brand ambassadors, which in turn, can boost your brand exposure and trust among their peers and followers.
+With these, you can turn your loyal customers into brand ambassadors.
+This can then boost your brand exposure and trust among their peers and followers.

 In addition to engaging customers, hashtags can also be used to gauge the pulse of your consumers, which makes it easier to formulate a plan for how to best approach them.
-Monitoring hashtags can also provide insight about how your individual products (or services, or events) are impacting your customers: Which are gaining more traction?
+Monitoring hashtags can also provide insight about how your individual products, services, or events are impacting your customers.
+Which hashtags are gaining more traction?
 Which start strong and fizzle?
 Use the data to redirect your marketing plan/budget.

 According to CMA, 37% of shoppers stick with companies because of online communities.
 By engaging and including your customer in a community—allowing them to participate in discussions about your brand—you create instant transparency which leads to greater brand trust and reinforces brand loyalty.